-For example, when you capture somebody’s pawn via en passant they may look surprised and claim an illegal moves.
+For example, when you capture somebody’s pawn via en passant they may look surprised and claim illegal moves.
 That’s because many casual players don’t know that rule even after they play many games.

 They just never use it, but sometimes it may be pretty handy.
 How many people read a hundred page “official chess rules” handbook before they start playing?
 Not many.
 The goal of this article is to educate chess players about these advanced chess rules.